0xReLogic/Rust_wallet_generator/README.md

 cargo run --release -- --gui
 ```
 Run the native GUI for easy wallet generation and management.

+## Frequently Asked Questions (FAQ)

+### Q: How do I run the .exe file on Windows?
+A: See the detailed guide in the [How to Run the Executable](#how-to-run-the-executable-exe-file) section above.

+### Q: I get "Windows protected your PC" error, what should I do?
+A: Right-click the .exe file → Properties → Check "Unblock" → Apply → OK, then try running again.

+### Q: The program doesn't start when I double-click it
+A: Use Command Prompt/PowerShell instead.
+Right-click the folder → "Open in Terminal" → run `rust_wallet_genenerator.exe --gui`

+### Q: How do I verify the binary is safe?
+A: Use the checksum verification method shown in the [Binary Releases and Verification](#binary-releases-and-verification) section.

+### Q: Can I use this offline?
+A: Yes!
+This tool is 100% offline and doesn't require any internet connection.

+### Q: Which wallet types are supported?
+A: Ethereum (ETH), Bitcoin (BTC), Solana (SOL), Polygon (MATIC), and Avalanche (AVAX).

+### Q: How do I backup my wallets?
+A: Always save your seed phrases securely.
+The tool can export wallets to encrypted files for additional security.

 ## Support My Work
 If you find this tool useful, please consider supporting its development.
 Thank you!